kevinandrewbishop/mailtracker/README.md

 ## Database

-In the current version, the "database" is simply a csv.
-Future versions will include json format and, most likely, database urls.
+In the current version, the "database" is simply a JSON file.
+Future versions will likely include database urls.
+Simpler formats such as CSV were not found to be a good fit due to the nested structure of email data.

 ## Installation